-All bet wagers shall be void.
+All Bet Wagers shall be Void.

-a player has made a jackpot wager received a hand
+10.2 Subject to rule 10.10, where a player who has made a Jackpot Wager received a hand

-qualifying for a jackpot payout, the dealer shall leave the qualifying hand face up on the table until the payout for the hand has been made in accordance with rule 11.9.
+qualifying for a Progressive Jackpot payout, the Dealer shall leave the qualifying hand face up on the table until the payout for the hand has been made in accordance with rule 11.9.

-10.3 If the dealer’s hand has a poker value of an ace and king or higher, the dealer shall, starting on his or her right, turn the cards of the players remaining in the game face up, and:
+10.3 If the Dealer’s hand has a Poker Value of an ace and king or higher, the Dealer shall, subject to a player conceding his/her hand in accordance with rule 10.10 (in which case rule 10.8 will apply), starting on his or her right, turn the cards of the players remaining in the game face up, and: